shywn-mrk/shywn-mrk/README.md

 Software Engineer
 --------------------

-I'm a Software Engineer Developer experienced with Python and JavaScript programming languages also familiar with some basics of game development using Unreal Engine 4 and C++.
+I'm a Software Engineer experienced with Python and JavaScript programming languages also familiar with some basics of game development using Unreal Engine 4 and C++.

 * 🌍  I'm based in Iran
 * 🖥️  See my portfolio at [shywn-mrk](http://shywn-mrk.github.io/)